Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 	Therefore, it's crucial to always double-check where resources are being used before removing them from the inspector or deleting the files altogether.
 	This principle extends beyond game development and applies to software engineering in general: understanding the interconnectedness of different components is essential for maintaining a stable and robust system.

+22/04/2025

+Today was a good example of how my day-to-day flows as a solo dev — a mix of building, testing, breaking, and debugging — and somehow it all still feels rewarding.

+I spent a big chunk of the day tightening up the item drop system in my Godot project.
+I’d already wired up most of the inventory logic — the UI components, the signals, the scripts for managing slots and items — but now I wanted to let the player physically eject items from their inventory into the game world.
+It's a small feature on paper, but it ties together a lot of different systems: the inventory backend, the visual UI, the game world’s spawning logic, and player input.

+I started by defining an item_eject_direction in my player.gd script, which follows the last movement input, so the item knows which way to pop out.
+Then I went into Inventory.gd and added a method called eject_item_into_the_ground(idx) — simple enough: grab the item at the given index, spawn a pickup object, assign it the right data, and throw it into the world with some velocity.

+Running the game the first time, everything seemed okay… until I hit the "Drop" button — and boom, an error:
+	“Out of bounds get index '0' (on base: 'Array[InventoryItem]')”

+The engine highlighted multiple lines in different files — from Inventory.gd to InventoryUI.gd and even InventorySlot.gd.
+That’s where the beauty (and chaos) of interconnected code becomes real.
+Every piece was working in isolation, but as soon as they started talking to each other, one invalid index took down the whole interaction.

+Debugging it required tracing the signal flow: the slot emitted a drop event, the UI relayed it, the inventory script picked it up, and tried to drop an item that no longer existed.
+Classic case of bad timing — I was clearing the item slot before trying to use the item’s data to spawn it in the world.

+So I reversed the order of operations: eject first, clear second.
+I also added bounds and null checks to be safe — something that should always be second nature but is easy to overlook when you're in a build sprint.
+After patching up the logic and re-running the game, the error disappeared.
+More importantly, the item now gracefully launches into the world, just like I imagined.

+What I love about this process — the game dev loop — is that it feels like problem-solving in motion.
+It’s half engineering, half art.
+Each bug is like a little mystery to unravel, and each fix deepens my understanding of the system I’m building.
+It reminds me why I chose this route: to create something that feels alive, even if it’s all just pixels and code underneath.

+Culturally, I think game design attracts people who want to build worlds, not just apps.
+It’s about expression as much as functionality.
+And for solo developers like me, this work shapes our whole lifestyle — working in bursts of focus, making space to test and reflect, and constantly pivoting between systems thinking and visual storytelling.

+So yeah — today was about item drops.
+But really, it was about how even the smallest gameplay action requires harmony between systems.
+And how debugging is just another form of design — one where your tool is patience, your canvas is the codebase, and your payoff is that sweet moment when it all clicks.